St. George's School of Montreal: History

 In 1930, St. George's first prospectus was the following:

 “A central aim of the St. George’s School is the release of creative energy in the child.
 Every child wants to know a multitude of things that they do not know.
 Every child is endowed with the capacity to express themselves, and this innate capacity is immensely worth cultivating.”

 In 1930, the first class at St. George's was made up of 22 students.
 The original building was located between the current elementary school and high school, at the corner of Clarke Avenue and The Boulevard, in Westmount, Quebec.
 Over the next few years enrollment grew exponentially, and the school was relocated to a series of residential buildings at the corner of Ramezay Avenue and The Boulevard, where the high school remains today.
 By 1946, the school had grown to more than 80 students from preschool to Grade 9.

 In 1955, 25 years after the school's founding, students presented a sketch of their "dream school" to the Principal at the time, Agnes Matthews, and within two years, the high school building, as it appears today at 3100 The Boulevard was built.
 In 1958, the school had its first graduating class of eight students.

 In 1971, the former St. George Snowshoe and Curling Club located at 3685 The Boulevard was acquired by the school, and was subsequently renovated and expanded into what today houses the elementary school.

 Heads of school

+Languages in certain high school classes

+French: French Class (3 levels: Base, Enrichi (AKA Enriched in English), and Langue Maternelle (First language)), and Geography/History (It's a mixed class).